Private Henry Joseph Thomas Taylor

 Henry Joseph Thomas Taylor (known affectionately as Harry by his family) was born in Bega in 1888.
 He was the oldest child of James and Mary (nee Hill) Taylor, and a third generation Taylor in Bega.

 His grandfather, Thomas Taylor, was born in Essex, England in 1841 and arrived in Australia in 1856.
 By 1864 he had settled in the Bega Valley and later that year married Louisa (nee) Hackett.
 Thomas was to become a prominent person in the community.
-Bega An extract from his Obituary in the Bega Budget dated 18 Dec 1915, reads, “The late Mr. Taylor was the embodiment of honour and belonged to that hard-working class of pioneer that did so much to make this State what it is today.”
+Bega An extract from his Obituary in the Bega Budget dated 18 Dec 1915, reads, “The late Mr Taylor was the embodiment of honour and belonged to that hard-working class of pioneer that did so much to make this State what it is today.”
 Henry grew up at Tanja on his family’s dairy farm.
 In 1902 his mother, Mary, died and in 1904 his father, James married Mary’s sister Louisa.
 James fathered twelve children in all, ten of whom survived him.
 By the early twentieth century farming conditions were deteriorating in the Bega Valley and James had to consider finding a better life for his large family.
-Another extract from the Bega Budget, printed 21 Oct 1908 reads, “Mr. James Taylor, of Tanja, will start for the North Coast on Saturday with the view of settling there.
-Mr. Taylor has resided at Tanja almost all his life, and is one of those industrious and capable farmers that we can ill afford to lose.
+Another extract from the Bega Budget, printed 21 Oct 1908 reads, “Mr James Taylor, of Tanja, will start for the North Coast on Saturday with the view of settling there.
+Mr Taylor has resided at Tanja almost all his life, and is one of those industrious and capable farmers that we can ill afford to lose.
 Still, it is a man’s duty to try and better his position and the Budget wishes our departing citizen good luck in the famous North Coast.”
 By 1912 the family had settled at Eungella and James following in his father’s footsteps was soon a prominent citizen in the area, taking part in any movement for the welfare of his district.
 He was member of the Tweed River Agricultural Society for many years, a Justice of the Peace, and a member of the Murwillumbah Branch of the P.P.U.
 (Primary Producers Union).
-With such a wonderful heritage, Henry was probably looking forward to a full and productive life in the Tweed Valley.
+With such a wonderful heritage, Harry was probably looking forward to a full and productive life in the Tweed Valley.

-The Examining Medical Officer stated that Henry “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
-I consider him fit for active service.”
-Along with many local recruits he was assigned to 15th Battalion (Bn) 4th Infantry Brigade, A.I.F., F Company, with service number 957.
+He can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints and limbs; and he declares he is not subject to fits of any description.
+I consider him fit for active service

 15TH BATTALION